jnaidu/Identity/Viewing_and_Updating_Your_User_Profile.md

 ##Steps
 1. Log into CIS.
 The home page appears.
 2. To view your available profile details, click the **My Profile** tab.
 The My Profile page appears.
+The left pane displays your available profile details, such as username, email address, phone number, company name, designation, and address details.
+The right pane displays the applications and communities that you are subscribed to.
+3. To update your profile details, click Edit and modify the details as necessary.

+##Result
+You have successfully updated your user profile